-Heated Mirror: If equipped with heated outside rearview mirrors, the mirrors heat to help clear fog or frost from the surface of the mirror when the rear window defog button is pressed.
-See Heated Mirrors on page 2-16.
+Heated Mirror: If equipped with heated outside rearview mirrors, the mirrors heat to help clear fog or frost

 Sensors

 The solar sensor, located in the defrost grille in the middle of the instrument panel, monitors the solar heat.
 Do not cover the solar sensor or the system will not work properly.